 Yes, all stages are ADA compliant.

 Based on previous years, we expect about 80,000 individuals to attend the DBF over the weekend.

 There are several ways to be involved in the DBF.
 We hold the AJC Decatur Book Festival Street Fair with 150 booths, food and drink, music and storytelling.
-The booths are taken by writers, journals, publishers, writers' groups, artists, and many other groups and individuals celebrating the written word.

 Also, we have an Emerging Writers Pavilion, targeted to the self-published author but often attractive to writers from small presses.
 The booths and the Emerging Writers Pavilion require an application and participation fees.